 As a result, these empowered women have increasingly chosen to seek medical care at Tufts Medical Center in downtown Boston, where both surgical and non-surgical treatments are offered to address concerns including pelvic reconstruction, pelvic organ prolapse and urinary incontinence.
 The strong referral base and the aging population has sparked tremendous growth of the Urogynecology and Pelvic Reconstructive Surgery program, allowing the fledgling Division to hire a new physician and begin expansion of the practice to satellite locations in the community including Braintree.

-Led by Director of the Division of Urogynecology and Pelvic Reconstructive Surgery Tanaz R. Ferzandi, MD and Nurse Practitioner Deborah Carr, NP, the Urogynecology and Pelvic Reconstructive Surgery program provides Tufts MC patients with ample time and information to consider their options, which can be tailored to fit their needs and lifestyle.
+Director of the Division of Urogynecology and Pelvic Reconstructive Surgery Tanaz R. Ferzandi, MD and Nurse Practitioner Deborah Carr, NP provide Tufts MC patients with ample time and information to consider their options, which can be tailored to fit their needs and lifestyle.
 Since many women are generally uncomfortable discussing their conditions, having an all-female group makes the patients feel more at ease.
 “Right from the onset, there is a partnership between us and our patients,” said Ferzandi.
 “It truly is a team effort.”

 Skilled specialists treat a variety of conditions